MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-cors.md

 # Security: Cross-Origin Resource Sharing

-Cross-Origin Resource Sharing (CORS) enables your client application to freely communicate and make cross-site HTTP requests for resources from a domain other than where the control node is hosted.
+Cross-Origin Resource Sharing (CORS) enables your client application to freely communicate and make cross-site HTTP requests for resources from a domain other than where the web node is hosted.

 CORS can be enabled or disabled in the external configuration file, `appsettings.json`.
 Support for CORS is disabled by default.